Code of Sportsmanship

 - During the playoffs, teams may not use subs and may only use players on their roster.

 - Playoff Eligibility: teams that notch 2 or more forfeits during the regular season will not be eligible for the playoffs.

-- Only balls provided by the League will be allowed in play.
+- The official ball provided by PMH will be used in game play.

 - Players must wear non-marking closed-toe athletic shoes.